Chart Color Schemes

 Population growth drivers in Broadbeach Waters are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025, Broadbeach Waters' estimated population is around 8,923.
-This reflects an increase of 759 people (9.3%) since the 2021 Census, which reported a population of 8,164 people.
-The change was inferred from AreaSearch's resident population estimate of 8,916 following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 55 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,680 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Broadbeach Waters' growth of 9.3% since the 2021 census exceeded the non-metro area's growth of 8.8%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 73.0% of overall population gains during recent periods.
+The population of Broadbeach Waters, based on ABS updates and AreaSearch validation as of Feb 2026, is estimated at around 8,939.
+This reflects an increase of 775 people since the 2021 Census, which reported a population of 8,164.
+The change is inferred from AreaSearch's estimate of 8,916 residents following examination of ABS ERP data release in June 2024 and additional 61 validated new addresses since the Census date.
+This results in a density ratio of 1,683 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Broadbeach Waters' growth of 9.5% since the 2021 census exceeded Rest of Qld's 9.1%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, an above median population growth of regional areas across the nation is projected.
-By 2041, Broadbeach Waters (SA2) is expected to increase by 1,291 persons, reflecting a gain of 14.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+An above median population growth is projected for regional areas across the nation, with Broadbeach Waters expected to increase by 1,291 persons to 2041, reflecting a gain of 14.2% in total over the 17 years.

 Frequently Asked Questions - Population